-We focus on scientific computing for:
+Michael’s focus is on scientific computing and HPC modeling for:

-- scalable HPC algorithms
+- scalable OS-agnostic HPC algorithms

 - Python type hinting subsystem